City Departments >

 Parcel Combinations and Divisions

-Tax Parcels are combined by the Department of Assessment and Taxation as a courtesy to taxpayer’s.
-Applications are only accepted between July 1 and September 3oth.
+Tax Parcels are combined by the Department of Assessment and Taxation as a courtesy to taxpayers.
+Applications are only accepted between July 1 and September 30th.
 The main purpose of providing this service is for homeowner’s who have an adjoining parcel of vacant land that is used in common with the primary house site.
 Courtesy combination applications are only accepted providing certain conditions are met.

 - Ownership of all parcels to be combined must be in exactly the same name (s).
-This would include; middle initials, Jr. Sr. etc… and omission of a second owner’s name on any parcel requested to be combined.
+This would include; middle initials, Jr. Sr. etc… Additional owner names must be on all parcels requesting to be combined.

 - Any property owner or agent of owner may apply for combination of eligible parcels